nasa-jpl/open-source-rover/electrical/pcb/README.md

 ### 4.6 Mount the Raspberry Pi board

-Using appropriate standoffs, attach the raspberry pi to the top of the brain board, as shown in figure 4.6
+Using appropriate standoffs (M3x6mm+6mm works well, if a bit tight in the Raspberry Pi 5 mounting holes), attach the raspberry pi to the top of the brain board, as shown in figure 4.6.
+Attach the ribbon cable from the GPIO on the Pi to J22.

-TODO: identify the parts for the standoffs

 | <img src="../../images/pcb_assembly/v2_0_1/assembly/IMG_0844.jpeg" height="300"> <img src="../../images/pcb_assembly/v2_0_1/assembly/IMG_0845.jpeg" height="300"> |
 |:-:|